 The 103m long by 4.5m high tapestry is composed of six panels of equal size.

 The backgrounds of each panel are alternately red and blue and form an immense exchequer.

 The front and back of the tapestry are identical.

-The original colours are amazingly still intact on the back.
+The original colours are amazingly still intact at the rear back.